BalticSeabird/echoedge/README.md

 ```

-##### A cron job has to be configured since the scripts should be running automatically every time the edge device reboots
+##### A cron job has to be configured since the scripts should be running automatically every time the device boots
 ```Shell
 apt-get update && apt-get upgrade apt-get install cron # if cron is not installed